They say…

 Perhaps more damagingly, pubcos are controlled by financial rather than brewing interests, whom critics allege have no real interest in pubs and brewing except as abstract financial assets.
 Rather than investing in pubs as ongoing viable businesses, they are more likely to sell them off for conversion to other uses and make a quick return for shareholders and creditors.
 There are numerous stories of pubs being deliberately run down so a pubco can justify closing and selling them.

-So there are certainly problems with the pubco model, which has distorted the market and has doubtless resulted in the loss of at least some well-used and well-loved pubs.
+So there are certainly problems with the pubco model, which has distorted the and has doubtless resulted in the loss of at least some well-used and well-loved pubs.
 On the other hand, there are numerous flourishing pubco pubs, and supporters of the system argue that, thanks to the reduced rents, it offers a low-cost way in to the business for aspiring licensees.
 Pubco leaseholders are grownups who should know what they are getting into.
 The latest regulatory attempt to address some of the issues with pubcos is the Market Rent Option (MRO) introduced last year as part of a new pubs code.
 This gives leaseholders the right to free themselves from the tie by paying a higher rent, as agreed with a regulator – though its implementation has been slow and dogged by controversy.

 Micropub: a 21st century reinvention of the alehouse.
 The Long Pond, London SE9.